Healthy Chocolate Truffles are the ultimate dessert. One bite in to these dreamy treats & you’ll hardly believe they’re paleo + vegan friendly!

 - 1 tablespoons of coconut sugar

-- 2 tbsp unsweetened cocoa powder (on the side, for dusting)
+- 2 tablespoons unsweetened cocoa powder (on the side, for dusting)

-- Puree the avocado in a food processor or blender.
+- Puree the avocado in a food processor or blender until smooth.

 - In a separate bowl melt the chopped dark chocolate.
 Be careful not to burn the chocolate (If you're microwaving it I would stir it every 20 -25 seconds)